-Cancer Treatment Centers of America® (CTCA) at Southeastern Regional Medical Center (Southeastern) offers advanced treatment options to patients diagnosed with cancers of the digestive system.
-The physicians in the Gastroenterology Department at Southeastern may conduct a battery of tests, exams and minor procedures to determine a patient’s diagnosis and stage the cancer.
+Cancer Treatment Centers of America® (CTCA) in Atlanta offers advanced treatment options to patients diagnosed with cancers of the digestive system.
+The physicians in the Gastroenterology Department at our Atlanta hospital may conduct a battery of tests, exams and minor procedures to determine a patient’s diagnosis and stage the cancer.
 Their input is essential for the surgical oncologists on the patient’s care team.

 Some colorectal cancer patients have difficulty digesting certain foods, while others may have inhaled food particles into their lungs.
 In treating such patients, gastroenterologists at the Georgia cancer center may recommend a feeding tube known as a Jejunostomy, or J-tube.
 Gastroenterologists also create fiducial markers on tumors prior to radiation therapy.
 The markers help radiologists deliver more targeted radiation therapy directly to the tumor.